 N - Not resistant to oil

-R - Resistant to oil
+R - Somewhat Resistant to oil

 The "95" in N95 refers to the filter efficiency.
 There are three levels of filter efficiencies - 95% (N95), 99% (N99), and 99.97% (N100 or HEPA filter) tested against aerosol (fine mist) droplets 0.3 microns in diameter.
-N95 type respirators are the respirators recommended by Health Canada and the U.S. Centers for Disease Control and Prevention (CDC) for use by health care workers in contact with patients with infections that are transmitted from inhaling airborne droplets (e.g., tuberculosis (TB); also recommended for health care staff working with patients having or suspected of having SARS, severe acute respiratory syndrome).
+N95 type respirators are the respirators recommended by the Government of Canada and the U.S. Centers for Disease Control and Prevention (CDC) for use by health care workers in contact with patients with infections that are transmitted from inhaling airborne droplets (e.g., tuberculosis (TB); also recommended for health care staff working with patients having or suspected of having SARS, severe acute respiratory syndrome).

-High risk procedures such as bronchoscopy and autopsy require additional protection.
+High risk procedures such as bronchoscopy and autopsy, or when the virus is unknown, may require additional protection.
 For example, protection may include full facepiece negative-pressure respirator, powered air-purifying respirators, and positive pressure airline respirators equipped with a half-mask or full facepiece.
-A supplied-air respirator with a hood may be needed for staff who cannot be properly fitted with respirators with a facepiece.
+A supplied-air respirator or powered air-purifying respirator with a hood may be needed for staff who cannot be properly fitted with respirators with a facepiece.

 Laser Plumes - Health Care Facilities has some additional, related information on controlling exposure to certain airborne contaminants in health care facilities.

-If health care workers need to use a respirator then a respiratory protection program is necessary.
+If health care workers need to use a respirator, then a respiratory protection program is necessary.
 The program should include the following procedures for: